algbio/RobustFlowDecomposition/README.md

-# Robust
+# Robust Flow Decomposition
 Flow Decomposition Under Uncertainty

 MFD-Robust is a collective tool reporting paths for minimum flow decomposition (MFD) under uncertaint using integer linear programming, using different techniques such as bounded-error, inexact, least-squares and path-error.

 It is composed of four different models to address MFD under uncertainty.